ublue-os/website/docs/images/bazzite/FAQ.md

 There is a [minor performance impact](https://github.com/flatpak/flatpak/issues/4187) if you run/attempt to run Flatpak games.
 However it is only noticeable with certain edge cases.

+If you so desire, you can still install the Flatpak Steam at any time.

 ## How do I switch to a different Bazzite image?

 You can rebase to a Bazzite or general Universal Blue image by entering the command in a host terminal found on this [page](https://universal-blue.org/images/).
 After it is finished, reboot your system.